He nearly died of covid, then apologized to hospital staff for not being vaccinated: ‘It all could’ve been avoided’

 “I can’t even explain to you the intensity of that headache,” he recalled.
 “I’ve never experienced a headache like that before ever in my life.”

 A fever followed and then shortness of breath, “and I realized, ‘Hey, this is not the flu.
-It’s covid,'” he said.
+It’s covid,' ” he said.
 He was admitted to Harborview Medical Center on Aug.
 23.

-While there, Soliz said focused on beating the virus.
-But once he did, he said his mind returned to the health care workers who cared for him and countless others.
+While there, Soliz said he focused on beating the virus.
+But once he did, he said his mind returned to the health-care workers who cared for him and countless others.
 Opting against getting the vaccine, he said, “put fuel on the fire unnecessarily.”

 “I didn’t do it deliberately — that was the bad part; that was the part that really disturbed me quite a bit,” he told The Post.
 “I did not know the proper thing to do.”